boooooommmmmm/COMP90043-Cryptography-and-Security/Week2.md

 ## Cipher methods

-* Classical Substitution Ciphers -> 代换加密 -> change letters with other numbers or symbols
+* Classical **Substitution** Ciphers -> 代换加密 -> change letters with other numbers or symbols

   * Caesar Cipher - replaces each letter by 3rd letter on - earliest - c = E(p) = (p + k) mod (26)

   * Monoalphabetic Cipher -> 表单密码 -> each plaintext letter maps to a different random ciphertext letter -> hence key is 26 letters long -> 26! keys -> can use Language Redundancy and Cryptanalysis

-* Polyalphabetic Ciphers -> 多表单替换密码 -> Improve security using multiple cipher alphabets
+* Polyalphabetic Ciphers -> 多表单替换密码 -> Improve security using multiple cipher alphabets -> Use a key to select which alphabet is used for each letter of the message -> repeat from start after end of key is reached
   * Vigenère Cipher -> 维吉尼亚密码 -> Polyalphabetic Ciphers -> hence letter frequencies are obscured, but not totally lost

-* Kasiski Method

 * One-Time Pad -> 单次密本 -> if a truly random key as long as the message is used, the cipher will be secure called a One-Time pad -> is unbreakable since ciphertext bears no statistical relationship to the plaintext -> since for any plaintext& any ciphertextthere exists a key mapping one to other -> only use once -> problems in generation & safe distribution of key

-* transposition cipher -> 转置密码 -> rearranging the letter order -> can recognise these since have the same frequency distribution as the original text
+* Transposition cipher -> 转置密码 -> rearranging the letter order -> can recognise these since have the same frequency distribution as the original text
   * Rail Fence cipher -> 栅栏加密法 -> write message letters out diagonally over a number of rows
   * Row Transposition Ciphers -> write letters of message out in rows over a specified number of columns -> then reorder the columns according to some key before reading off the rows
 * Product Ciphers -> ciphers using substitutions or transpositions are not secure because of language characteristics -> Rotor Machines
 * Steganography -> 速记式加密 -> using invisible ink

 ***

-### Language Redundancy and Cryptanalysis:
+#### Language Redundancy and Cryptanalysis:

 human languages are redundant